aws-solutions/media-insights-on-aws/README.md

 # Developer Quickstart

-The Media Analysis Engine is built to be extended for new use cases.
+The Media Insights Engine is built to be extended for new use cases.
 You can:

 * Run existing workflows using custom runtime confgurations.
 * Create new operators for new types of analysis or transformations of your media.